GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 ![react-cedadrling-1](https://github.com/user-attachments/assets/dc17bb1e-0369-43e2-8e9e-e9f8724b4cd9)

-This guide demonstrates how to implement **Role-Based Access Control (RBAC)** policy-based authorization in React applications using [the Janssen Project Cedarling](https://docs.jans.io/head/cedarling/cedarling-overview/).
+This guide demonstrates how to build a React application using a new approach to security: Token Based Access Control where developers authorize capabilities by presenting a bundle of JWT tokens to a policy engine, in this case the [the Janssen Project Cedarling](https://docs.jans.io/head/cedarling/cedarling-overview/).
+The Cedar policy syntax is very expressive.
+Developer can even express policies based on a person's role or group membership.
+And so that's just what we're going to do here... use TBAC to implement RBAC.
+That may sound confusing, but carry on further for more details on why this makes sense!

 We'll walk through setting up the integration with a practical example involving multiple roles and conditional policies.
 You'll learn how to: